WSCR (AM): 1920s

 Effective December 1, 1921, the Department of Commerce, which regulated radio at this time, adopted a regulation creating a broadcasting station category, authorizing operation on the "entertainment" wavelength of 360 meters (833 kHz) and the "market and weather" wavelength of 485 meters (619 kHz).

+The first two broadcasting stations located in Chicago were Westinghouse's KYW, licensed on November 9, 1921, which moved to Philadelphia in 1934, and WBU, first licensed on February 21, 1922, by the City of Chicago, which was deleted on November 7, 1923.
+Therefore, although the third station licensed, WSCR is the oldest surviving Chicago radio station.

 Just weeks before the station's inaugural broadcast, Walter A. Strong, business manager of the Daily News, realized the station would need a manager.
 Strong knew a young woman, Judith C. Waller, with some ad agency experience.
 He called her and said, "I've just bought a radio station; come down and run it."
 Waller protested that she did not know anything about running a station.
 Strong replied "neither do I, but come down and we'll find out".
 Waller was hired in February 1922.
 She went on to have a long and distinguished career in broadcasting.
+Waller remained in charge of the station until it was purchased by NBC.
+At that point, she became the director of public affairs programming for NBC's central division, holding that title until her retirement in 1957.

-The station was first licensed on March 29, 1922, as WGU with 100 watts on 360 meters, to The Fair in Chicago.
+WSCR was first licensed on March 29, 1922, as WGU, with 100 watts on 360 meters, to The Fair Department Store in Chicago.
 The call letters were randomly assigned.
-A joint venture between The Fair Department Store and the Chicago Daily News, WGU's first transmitter sat atop the department store.
+A joint venture between The Fair and the Chicago Daily News, WGU's first transmitter was located atop the department store.
 WGU made its debut broadcast on April 12.
 There are questions whether anyone heard this initial half-hour broadcast, as technical problems forced WGU to shut down beginning the next day, while waiting for a replacement transmitter.
 Other limitations included interference from the tall buildings in the surrounding area, and the station's low power.

-There were two Chicago stations that preceded WGU's start.
-The City of Chicago had a station, with similar call letters, WBU, and Westinghouse's KYW had begun the year before.

 WGU was briefly deleted on September 29, 1922, then relicensed three days later as WMAQ, jointly to The Fair Corporation and the Chicago Daily News, still on 360 meters.
 The new call letters were randomly assigned from a sequential roster of available call signs.

 The WMAQ call letters were first heard on October 2, 1922, with the inaugural show featuring comedian Ed Wynn.
 The station's longtime motto "We Must Answer Questions", was derived from this call sign.
-In late 1923, WMAQ's power was increased to 500 watts.

 WMAQ broadcast towers atop La Salle Hotel, where the studios were also located – 1925.